Charlie Schultz Scores Must See Racing Victory at Berlin Raceway

 Tom Jewell led the opening lap while Blonde and Jimmy McCune were driving three-wide through the field to try and move up from their fourth row starting positions.
 After a caution after the opening lap for a spin by Tom Geren on the front stretch Schultz drove to second and had the lead by lap three with Blonde driving into second.

-The completion of the race changed on lap five when Tom Nichols spun off turn four and Jimmy McCune had nowhere to go and was collected.
+The complexion of the race changed on lap five when Tom Nichols spun off turn four and Jimmy McCune had nowhere to go and was collected.
 Both drivers were able to restart at the tail of the field.

-For the remainder of the race Blonde was able to hang with Schultz’s back bumper, could not make the pass.
+For the remainder of the race Blonde was able to hang with Schultz’s back bumper,but could not make the pass.
 Even a caution flag with four laps to go was not enough to assist Blonde as Schultz motored away to the victory.
 Blonde took the runner up spot while Jimmy McCune recovered from the earlier incident to race from the tail to third position.

 For Schultz having Blonde, a multiple time winner in sprint car competition at Berlin, on his bumper for the last restart did not phase him.